maduhaime/predictype/README.md

 # PredicType: TypeScript Predicates for Productivity

 PredicType is a modern, type-safe predicate library for TypeScript.
 It provides a comprehensive set of reusable predicate functions for validating values, building expressive filters, and composing complex logic for arrays and objects.
+PredicType is a modern, type-safe predicate library for TypeScript.
+It provides a comprehensive set of reusable predicate functions for validating values, building expressive filters, and composing complex logic for arrays and objects.

 Its goal: make working with predicates and validation as productive and reliable as possible, with full type safety and a clean, extensible API.